cornernote/minetest-skyblock/README.txt

 -- Death Hurts --

-If you fall below skyblock.WORLD_BOTTOM you will lose all your items and die.
+If you fall below skyblock.WORLD_BOTTOM you will have to restart at a new spawn point.

 -- Crafting --